 Cloud Gehshan Associates

-Large, physical locations like university campuses, hospitals, and public parks require excellent signage and wayfinding to help visitors get around.
-Western Michigan University was working with Cloud Gehshan to help with their physical wayfinding strategy, who then came to us to make recommendations about how to better leverage mobile and digital technology to improve the ease with which visitors, students, and faculty navigate the campus.
+Western Michigan University was working with the design studio Cloud Gehshan to help with their physical wayfinding strategy, who then came to us to make recommendations about how to better leverage mobile apps to improve the ease with which visitors, students, and faculty navigate the campus.

 We began by researching existing conditions and holding stakeholder workshops to hear from staff, students and visitors of the university.
 It was important to include stakeholders from the beginning, so that they were able to be part of the planning and help frame the problem.
 We also wanted to build consensus around the idea of a wayfinding app as a solution to some of WMU’s unique problems, like inconsistently and inadequately signposted paths, confusing naming, and a sprawling layout.
 Off-the-shelf solutions like Google Maps just weren’t going to address these specific needs.